NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

 }
 ```

-A general "allowlist" SHOULD look like this:
+An allowlist with `behavior` set to "ALLOW" requires at least one of the specified infores CURIEs to be present in the sources of bound edges:
 ```
       "constraints": {
         "sources": {
           "behavior": "ALLOW",
           "values": [
-            "infores:rtx-kg2",
-            "infores:biothings-explorer"
+            "infores:chembl",
+            "infores:chebi"
           ]
         }
       },
 ```

-(when `behavior` is set to "ALLOW", ANY (at least 1) of the given infores CURIEs MUST be present in the sources of bound edges)
+A denylist with `behavior` set to "DENY" excludes all of the specified infores CURIEs from the sources of bound edges:

-Here is what a general "denylist" should look like:
 ```
       "constraints": {
         "sources": {
           "behavior": "DENY",
           "values": [
-            "infores:rtx-kg2",
-            "infores:biothings-explorer"
+            "infores:ctd",
+            "infores:reactome"
           ]
         }
       },
 ```

-(when `behavior` is set to "DENY", ALL of the given infores CURIEs MUST NOT be present in the sources of bound edges)